AAP MeWe Page

 For use to treat Fungus on eggs, Ich, Saprolegnia and some bacteria (although generally not for use in bacterial infections other than as a bath/dip/quarantine therapy).

-MB is effective in treatment of some gill diseases, especially from injury such as ammonia burns or fluke damage as it transports oxygen allowing for more gill efficiency and as well aiding in some healing of tissue.
+MB is effective in treatment of some gill diseases, especially from injury such as ammonia burns (or cyanide poisoning sometimes used in capture of some marine fish) or fluke damage as it transports oxygen allowing for more gill efficiency and as well aiding in some healing of tissue.

 Probably one of the best “first response” treatments when used as part of a fish bath or even dripped directly on a fish for both internal and internal injuries and infections.